ReenigneArcher/facebook-post-action/README.md

 1. Go to [My Apps][4].
 2. Click "+ Add a New App".
-3. Setup a website app.
+3. Set up a website app.

 You don't need to change its permissions or anything.
-You just need an app that wont go away before you're done with your access token.
+You just need an app that won't go away before you're done with your access token.

 ### 1. Get User Short-Lived Access Token ###

 1. Go to the [Graph API Explorer][3].
 2. Select the application you want to get the access token for (in the "Facebook App" drop-down menu, not the "My Apps" menu).
 3. Click "Get Token" > "Get User Access Token".
-4. In the "Add a Permission" drop-down, search and check "manage_pages", "publish_pages" and "pages_show_list".
+4. In the "Add a Permission" drop-down, search and check "pages_manage_posts" and "pages_show_list".
 5. Click "Generate Access Token".
 6. Grant access from a Facebook account that has access to manage the target page.
 Note that if this user loses access the final, never-expiring access token will likely stop working.